citusdata/citus_docs/admin_guide/cluster_management.rst

 Scaling the cluster
 ===================

-Citus’s logical sharding based architecture allows you to scale out your cluster without any down time.
+Citus’s logical sharding based architecture allows you to scale out your cluster without any downtime.
 This section describes how you can add more nodes to your Citus cluster in order to improve query performance / scalability.

 .. _adding_worker_node: